Myriah of Dorne

 A Feast for Crows (mentioned)

-Princess Myriah Nymeros Martell was the wife of King Daeron II Targaryen.
+Princess Myriah Nymeros Martell was the wife and queen consort of King Daeron II Targaryen.

 After King Daeron I had been killed in Dorne in 161 AC, King Baelor I Targaryen freed the Dornish hostages in King's Landing and returned them to Dorne personally, walking barefoot.
 Once he reached Sunspear, he spoke with the Prince of Dorne, and agreed upon a peace, which included the betrothal of Myriah to Baelor's cousin, Prince Daeron Targaryen.
 The two would marry once they were both of age.